 Guinea pigs nutrition require a well-rounded diet of whole foods, namely hay, pellets and vegetables, with the occasional fruit treat!

-Guinea Pig Breathing
+Guinea Pig Hiccups

 Any abnormalities in breathing will be obvious and should be checked out by a vet.
-However, the hiccups are not a real problem though they look very serious.
+However, the guinea pig hiccups are not a real problem though they look very serious.
 Your guinea pig develops hiccups to clear a blocked airway, and they may rock violently and look as if they are going to vomit.
 Don’t worry, it ends after a handful of heaves and the guinea pig is fine.

 Guinea Pig Behavior